 Crumble in Crackers

 What if you realized your chili was watery after you ladled it out?
-No fear, add potato flakes, grated cheese, or crushed crackers to thicken it up quick.
+No fear, add potato flakes, grated cheese, or crushed crackers to thicken it up quickly.